The second Young (DD-580) was named for Rear Adm. Lucien Young.

-Lucien Young—born in Lexington, Ky., on 31 March 1852—was appointed a midshipman on 21 June 1869 and served in the practice ships Dale, Savannah, and Constellation before graduating from the Naval Academy on 31 May 1873.
+Lucien Young -- born in Lexington, Ky., on 31 March 1852 -- was appointed a midshipman on 21 June 1869 and served in the practice ships Dale, Savannah, and Constellation before graduating from the U.S. Naval Academy on 31 May 1873.
 Ordered to Alaska on 23 July 1873, Young, as a passed midshipman, was commended for extraordinary heroism when he saved the life of a seaman who had been knocked overboard.

-Young was detached from Alaska at Lisbon, Portugal, and soon joined Hartford.
-Commissioned ensign on 16 July 1874, he joined Powhatan—on the North Atlantic Station—on 10 December of the following year.
+Young, detached from Alaska at Lisbon, Portugal, soon joined Hartford.
+Commissioned ensign on 16 July 1874, he joined Powhatan, on the North Atlantic Station on 10 December of the following year.
 Subsequently ordered to Huron, he served in that ship until her tragic grounding off Nag's Head, N.C., on 24 November 1877.
-The ship, en route to Cuban waters for survey duty, foundered shortly after 0100 on the 24th.
-Ensign Young and an enlisted man—Seaman Antonio Williams—struggled ashore through the tumbling surf and gained the beach.
+The ship, en route to Cuban waters for survey duty, foundered shortly after 1:00 a.m. on the 24th.
+Ens.
+Young and Seaman Antonio Williams struggled ashore through the tumbling surf and gained the beach.
 Not receiving much assistance from an apparently apathetic group of bystanders, Young sent a horseman off at a gallop for a life-saving depot seven miles away while he, himself, although bruised and barefoot, walked four miles to yet another station, and, apparently finding it unmanned, broke in and got out mortar lines and powder for a Lyle gun.
 The sheriff of the locality then took Williams and Young to a point abreast the wreck.
 By the time they arrived, however, the 34 survivors had already reached shore.
 For his indefatigable efforts, Young received a commendation from the Secretary of the Navy; was awarded a gold medal by act of Congress from the Life-Saving service of the United States; was made an honorary member of the Kentucky legislature; and received advancement to the rate of master.

 Ordered to Portsmouth on 17 March 1878, he arrived in Le Havre, France, in time to take charge of a detail of men to serve at the Universal Exposition in Paris, France.
 Following that duty, he served in Portsmouth with the Training Squadron until he was detached from that ship on 5 April 1880.